t4d/StalkPhish/README.md

 - log_file: The logging file (the path and file will be created if don't exist)
 - Kits_download_Dir: Directory to store downloaded phishing kits archives
 - sqliteDB_tablename: Main database table
-- sqliteDB_Investig_tablename: Investigation table with usefull informations for investigations
+- sqliteDB_Investig_tablename: Investigation table with useful information for investigations
 - http_proxy: HTTP/Socks5 proxy to use for downloads
-- UAfile: HTTP user-agents file to use for phishing kits HTTP Get informations
+- UAfile: HTTP user-agents file to use for phishing kits HTTP Get information

 ## Docker
 Build an start the container with docker-composer: